aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/installation/installation-webpack.md

   <require from="materialize-css/bin/materialize.css"></require>
   ```

+**<span style="color: red;">Important</span> (uglify-js users)**:

+When using aurelia-materialize-bridge (and thus materialize) via webpack with the UglifyJS-plugin (standard in aurelia webpack skeleton production build) you have to make sure to except the materialize module (via exclude: ['materialize'] if your module is named materialize) from the UglifyJS plugin.
+Otherwise the names will be mangled and the materialize module won't load correctly (missing dropdown).
+Another option would be to disable mangle as a global setting on the UglifyJS settings object.

+- Thanks to @JoschaMetze for mentioning this

 #### You are done!
 It is now possible to drop some custom-elements into your DOM.
 See the other pages on this website for detailed information on how to do this.